vikasdeep01/GDSC-biet/README.md

 # GDSC-biet
-some bigs are creating this
+##Hello there.,...We creating this in seminar hall